-What Is The Difference Between VW DSG, Audi S Tronic, BMW DCT, And Porsche PDK?
+What Is The Difference Between The VW DSG, Audi S Tronic, BMW DCT, And Porsche PDK?

 Fundamentally, there are no major differences between the dual-clutch transmissions offered by the various German auto manufacturers.

-Porsche wins the award for the hardest to pronounce name with "Porsche-Doppelkupplungsgetriebe" (Porsche double-clutch transmission), which is what PDK actually stands for.
+Porsche wins the award for the hardest-to-pronounce name with "Porsche-Doppelkupplungsgetriebe" (Porsche double-clutch transmission), which is what PDK actually stands for.
 PDK operates in the same fashion as all other dual-clutch transmissions but is known to be one of the most refined and best-performing DCTs on the market.
 Similar to VW and Audi designs, PDK transmissions are all transaxle designs.
-Porsche is notable for having developed a PDK transmission for racing use back in the early-1980s as part of their 956 / 962 Group C program.
-The PDK didn't prove to be reliable enough at the time but has since been used in a variety of the entry-level Cayman GT4 machines from Porsche.
-Similarly, Volkswagen DSG and Audi S Tronic are both used on factory-built race cars, including our own Volkswagen GTI TCRs.
+Porsche is notable for having developed the PDK transmission for racing use back in the early 1980s as part of their 956/962 Group C program before lending it to Audi for testing in the S1 quattro.
+The PDK didn't prove to be reliable enough at the time but has since been used in a variety of Porsche models, from the most basic boxter to the GT3RS and even the competition-spec Cayman GT4 CS.

 Audi S Tronic